 Cats — we love them like family, but let’s face it: we could do without all of the smells that come along with them.
-From litter boxes to bad breath to just general pet odor, these animal funks can unfortunately become the one thing guests remember most about your home, no matter how well decorated it may be.
+From litter boxes to general pet odor, these animal smells can unfortunately become the one thing guests remember most about your home.
 Here are a few of our favorite tips to minimize household odors.

-Not only does your pet need to be kept in tip top shape, all of its accessories need to be maintained as well.
-Clean your animal’s bedding, toys, dishes, cage, and litter box on a weekly basis.
+Not only does your cat need to get an occasional waterless bath, all of its accessories need to be maintained as well.
+Clean your cats bedding, toys, dishes, cage, and litter box on a weekly basis.

 - Find the right litter for you and your pet(s) — try a few different brands until you find one that works best at keeping the smell under control.